-Steven Salzberg is a Professor of Medicine and the Director
+Steven Salzberg is a Professor of Biomedical Engineering, Computer Science, and Biostatistics

 McKusick-Nathans Institute of Genetic Medicine at Johns Hopkins